 Producing digital work involves multi-dimensional problem solving.
 To create digital work, students must understand and demonstrate proficiency in the technology and inject that expertise into their design process to communicate an idea.
 Each phase of this process requires students to problem solve.
 If concepts and ideas do not drive the work, even in the presence of a visually compelling design, the disconnect results in a lack of communication.
 I invite students to look at how other academic disciplines problem-solve by assigning projects where the outcome is a piece of art, but the methodology might be more akin to science and the understanding of systems.
 Students not only diversify their repertoire of ways to approach the translation and transformation of abstract ideas into visual (and perhaps aural) manifestations of information, but also develop a better appreciation of how others apprehend the world.

 Technology offers students a potentially rich vocabulary to address issues relevant to our culture.
 Learning and applying this new vocabulary to art making can be overwhelming, requiring students to recognize and navigate their own creative processes, which are often unacknowledged and still evolving.
 I nurture this synthesis by urging students to develop a working definition of art and to describe and document their creative process through written personal observation and narratives published on blogs and wikis, thus grafting their a priori, intuitive knowledge about art-making onto a digital environment.
-Another aspect of “becoming digital” is situating one’s work within a broader context of contemporary culture and the wider community.
-Reading and discussing writings on topics such as sustainability, geography, anthropology, critical theory, conceptual art, economics, science fiction, etc. not only expands and enriches the vocabulary of ideas that potentially inform the content of students’ work, but also spawns an environment conducive to the hybridization of ideas to create new possibilities.
+Another aspect of "becoming digital" is situating one's work within a broader context of contemporary culture and the wider community.
+Reading and discussing writings on topics such as sustainability, geography, anthropology, critical theory, conceptual art, economics, science fiction, etc. not only expands and enriches the vocabulary of ideas that potentially inform the content of students' work, but also spawns an environment conducive to the hybridization of ideas to create new possibilities.
+Creating learning experiences that directly interface with the community complete this process.
+Students make art in and about their local contexts.
+Recently, the seniors in Advanced Experiments traveled to Seahorse Key Marine Research Station, an island off the coast of western Florida and used imaging technologies such as video cameras and cell phones as well as GPS devices and 3-D modeling software to poetically map the island's ecology, history, and other types of human and animal traces.

 I find that opportunities for learning between teachers and students are reciprocal.
 Classroom interaction informs my pedagogy and my studio practice.
 Applying a transdisciplinary approach to my process benefits me as an artist, but also influences the classes I teach because the parameters of how one accesses art-making are expanded, creating potentials for collaboration and meaning.
 So, while I acknowledge and fully engage myself in my role as mentor, I also remain a "student" of ideas, art, the world, and technology.
 I bring this openness and inquisitiveness and experimentation into each teaching opportunity, remaining connected to the learning process myself.